mobile marketing strategy

 SIDENOTE.
 Besides your regular content, the best practice is to have dedicated content (articles, ads, media) for the main Holidays of your audience.

-It’s most preferable to focus on evergreen content, content that remains relevant in time.
+It’s preferable to focus on evergreen content, content that remains relevant in time.

 Even something like a presentation video that you have used for years can lose its relevance if you have gone through a rebranding or your field of activity has gone through major transformations.

 For mobile organic traffic, hire a professional to target mobile users with SEO.
-This is a long process that may take up to a year or even more.
+This long process may take up to a year or even more.

 Also, SEO is an activity you should constantly keep your eyes on.
 Once you get the rank you desire, don’t take that as a given.